 Pot size and stage of growth will determine how much water your plants need.
 Getting plants on a regular watering schedule is recommended, with most growers setting a schedule to water every 2-4 days.

 Identifying Male And Hermaphrodite Marijuana Plants

-The sex of marijuana plants can be determined shortly after the light schedule is switched to 12/12, or when plants enter the beginning stages of the flowering period.
+In order to remove any male plants from your indoor grow, the sex of marijuana plants should be determined shortly after the light schedule is switched to 12/12, or when plants enter the beginning stages of the flowering period.